Hes-Siemelink/instacli/instacli-spec/core-concepts/Command line options.md

 	at instacli.cli.InstacliMain$Companion.main$default(Main.kt:151)
 	at instacli.cli.MainKt.main(Main.kt:21)

-In error-in-add.cli:
+In error.cli:

-  Add: something to something
+  GET: http:\\localhost
 ```

+This may help the Instacli runtime developer to diagnose the problem and fix it,